-Rhode Island Energy will request regulatory approval for ConnectedSolutions via a System Reliability Procurement ("SRP") Investment Proposal to be filed in December alongside, but separately from, the Electric Infrastructure, Safety, and Reliability ("ISR") Plan.
-As such, this SRP Investment Proposal includes program design specifications, budget, and anticipated participation and impacts.
+Rhode Island Energy will request regulatory approval for ConnectedSolutions via a System Reliability Procurement ("SRP") Investment Proposal to be filed in December alongside, but separately from, the Electric Infrastructure, Safety, and Reliability ("ISR") Plan.5 The SRP Investment Proposal will include program design specifications, budget, and anticipated participation and impacts.
+Additional discussion and details about the proposed trajectory of ConnectedSolutions is in Appendix 4.